PRISM-Loc: a Lightweight Long-range LiDAR Localization in Urban Environments with Topological Maps: INTRODUCTION

 Topological simultaneous localization and mapping (SLAM) methods represent the environment as a graph-based structure, where nodes correspond to key locations and edges define navigable paths between them.
 Unlike metric SLAM, which focuses on precise spatial coordinates, topological SLAM emphasizes structural and relational aspects of the environment.
 This approach enables more scalable localization while reducing computational and storage requirements.

 Despite utilizing a graph-based structure, our approach still requires solving a rough pose estimation problem.
-This is achieved by matching incoming LiDAR scans against a database of precomputed topological nodes, each represented by a lightweight, image-like descriptor.
+This is achieved by matching incoming LiDAR scans against a database of precomputed topological nodes, each represented by a lightweight descriptor.
 This process yields a candidate location that approximates the vehicle’s global position.

 In the second stage, we refine this estimation using a novel LiDAR scan matching algorithm.
 This algorithm, based on 2D feature extraction and point-based optimization, accurately determines the local pose within the identified candidate region.
+To increase accuracy of matching in urban environments, an original algorithm of curbs detection is used.

-In this study, we compare the proposed method against two state-of-the-art localization techniques using a large-scale outdoor urban dataset collected with the Clearpath Husky robot.
+In this study, we compare the proposed method against two state-of-the-art localization techniques using three large-scale outdoor urban datasets.
 The first method relies solely on point cloud data for localization, while the second integrates place recognition and scan matching to enhance accuracy and robustness.
 To evaluate the efficiency of these approaches, we analyze their computational and memory performance, comparing them with our proposed method.
 This assessment provides insights into the trade-offs between accuracy, efficiency, and scalability in large-scale urban environments, highlighting the advantages of our approach for real-world robotic applications.

-To sum up, the contributions of this work are following: \begin{itemize} \item Precise and lightweight localization method in topological maps which is based on place recognition, scan matching, and rough odometry estimation. \item A novel lidar scan matching algorithm which estimates a precise relative transformation between two scans using the curbs detection. \item An original algorithm of curbs detection based on raw lidar point clouds. \end{itemize}
+To sum up, the contributions of this work are as follows: \begin{itemize} \item Precise and lightweight localization method in topological maps which is based on place recognition, scan matching, and rough odometry estimation. \item A novel LiDAR scan matching algorithm which estimates a precise relative transformation between two scans using the curbs detection. \item An original algorithm of curbs detection based on raw LiDAR point clouds. \end{itemize}